Understand Your Symptoms

 Sleep apnea and your overall health go hand-in-hand.
 In fact, they can reinforce each other.
 People who are overweight are more likely to suffer from sleep apnea, and people with sleep apnea are more likely to suffer from high blood pressure, heart disease, and weight gain.

 Up to 80% of patients with type 2 diabetes also experience sleep apnea, while the sleep disorder can also raise the likelihood of adult asthma and acid reflux.
+Untreated sleep apnea can also impact your cognitive function and emotional regulation, putting you at higher risk for developing mood disorders or exacerbating existing ones.

 Frequently Asked Questions